Storefront Commands

 Scaffolds a new Finqu storefront project with Next.js, Puck editor, and example components.

-finqu storefront create [project-name] [options]Arguments
+finqu storefront create [project-name] [options]What the command does:

-- Creates a new directory with the project name
+- Creates a new project directory.

 - Updates

-package.jsonwith the project name - Initializes a fresh git repository
+package.jsonwith the project name. - Initializes a fresh git repository.

 my-storefront/